javascript:;

 Application process

-Once the care needs of the individual are determined, an additional computation is completed to establish how much of their income will be applied to the cost of institutional care.
-This is called the Patient Liability.
+A Level of Care (LOC) assessment is required, and once the individual’s care needs are determined, an additional calculation is completed to establish how much of their income will be applied to the cost of institutional care.
+This amount is called the Patient Liability.

 How will this affect family members?

-If an individual needs institutional care and has a spouse or dependent family members, it is possible some of that individual's income and assets can be kept to support dependents remaining in the home.
-This is called the Spousal Impoverishment Law, which was established as a provision in the Medicare Catastrophic Coverage Act (MCCA) of 1988.
+If an individual needs institutional care and has a spouse or dependent family members, it is possible for some of that individual’s income and assets to be reserved to support the dependents remaining in the home.
+This is known as the Spousal Impoverishment Law, established as a provision of the Medicare Catastrophic Coverage Act (MCCA) of 1988.

 How it works

 A resource assessment is conducted to determine the amount that will be given to the spouse and dependents at home.
-In 2013 in Ohio, the maximum resource amount a spouse or dependent family member can keep is $115,920, and the maximum monthly maintenance allowance is $2,898 (these figures change annually).
-In addition, the Spousal Impoverishment Law also allows one year for the institutionalized spouse to transfer assets to the community spouse, after which patient liability is determined.
+In 2025 in Ohio, the maximum resource amount a spouse or dependent family member may keep is $157,920, and the maximum monthly maintenance allowance is $3,948 (these figures change annually).
+In addition, the Spousal Impoverishment Law allows one year for the institutionalized spouse to transfer assets to the community spouse, after which patient liability is determined.

 Anyone can apply for Nursing Home or Institutional Care Medicaid by completing a JFS 07200 Request for Cash, Food and Medical Assistance application.
-You can submit your application online, fax it to 330.643.7363, mail it to 1180 S. Main Street, Suite 102, Akron, OH 44301-1256, or bring it to the agency.
+You can submit your application online, fax it to 866-351-8292, mail or bring it to 1180 S. Main Street, Suite 102, Akron, OH 44301, email it to This email address is being protected from spambots.
+You need JavaScript enabled to view it., or call 844-640-6446 and follow the prompts to select long-term care.

 Medicare Assistance Programs